EvmosGov/proposals/ECP/2A/main.md

 **A. Contributor Compensations**

 The funding ask includes the base, retro, and vesting pay for 3 existing Governance workstream members as well as the onboarding of three more members, for a total of 6 Governance workstream members.
-- A detailed outline of contributor compensation: [READ HERE](https://github.com/EvmosGov/proposals/blob/main/ECP/2A/contributors.md)
+- A detailed outline of contributor compensation: [Detailed Page](https://github.com/EvmosGov/proposals/blob/main/ECP/2A/contributors.md)

 **B. Treasury Diversification & Reserves**